keejelo/EasyDialogBox/js/test/README.txt

 The new in this version is:

 - Created a "hide" method that can hide dialogbox: myObj.hide();
-  It will still exist in DOM, but hidden with css (display:none; and visibility:hidden;) This method also fires: myObj.onHide()
+  It will still exist in DOM, but hidden (with css).
+  This method also fires: myObj.onHide()

-- Dialogboxes now hides in DOM when closing the box by clicking "Close", "X", pressing "ESC" key.
+- Dialogboxes now hides in DOM when closing the box by clicking "Close", "X", pressing "ESC" key, they are NOT destroyed from DOM and memory like the previous versions was.

   All dialogboxs will be kept alive by default, they are only destroyed when the user executes the "destroy" function: myObj.destroy();
-  The user is now responsible to delete and destroy the dialogbox objects.
+  The user is now responsible to delete and destroy the dialogbox objects to prevent DOM-fill and memory leaks.

   By specifying an ID when creating a box, the existing box are reused when hiding and showing, instead of a new box being created each time the box is hidden and shown and filling up the DOM.

-  (The variable "bKeepAlive" will be obsolete, and may be removed in future versions)
+  (The variable "bKeepAlive" will be obsolete, and mostly be removed in future versions)

 - Also added a way to get elements inside and the dialogbox element itself, using these shorthand methods: